mturkol/networkedBattleship/README.md

 ## Usage

-`networkedBattleship` can be called by the command line:
+`networkedBattleship` can be called from the command line:

 ```
 $ ./networkedBattleship.exe
 ```

-Upon execution, the interactive game menu will apear and provide the options to host/join a game against a human opponent or to play against the computer AI.
+Upon execution, the interactive game menu will appear and provide the options to host/join a game against a human opponent or to play against the computer AI.

 ## Documentation